How might D2 work?

 This early study is interesting because it shows that TSH stimulates deiodinase in the thyroid gland.
 A corollary is that patients without a functioning thyroid will not have thyroidal deiodinase and consequently it cannot be assumed that they will respond to thyroid hormone supplementation in the same way as healthy subjects.

 The thyroid expresses D1 which was confirmed by the inhibiting effects of propylthiouracil (PTU) and the conversion of T3 to T2.
-The lack of effect in the liver and kidney suggest that TSH receptors are involved in this process.
+Note: the increase in T4 -> T3 conversion is greater than that of T3 -> T2 and conversion of RT3 to T2 is also increased.
+The lack of effect in the liver and kidney suggests that TSH receptors are involved in this process.
 This study shows that TSH stimulates D1 activity in the thyroid.

 TSH stimulates D2 in brown fat

 The following rather complicated study shows that TSH stimulates D2 activity in brown adipose tissue (BAT).
 It’s not clear how much this contributes to the overall effect of BAT on thermogenesis, but it demonstrates the principal that TSH acting through TSH receptors stimulates D2.

 Osteoblasts are responsible for bone formation.
 The black bars in graphs B and D below show that TSH regulates D2 activity in a dose dependant manner in the two cell types (SaOS-2 and NHOst) that express TSH receptors.

 In short, TSH stimulates D2 activity and thyroid hormones suppress D2 activity.
 In the case of a subnormal TSH this delicate balance will be disrupted with reduced bone formation.
 Subnormal TSH has potential implications for bone health.